adhishksendll/djitello/README.md

 The program can now show the drone's flight path.
 [Mapping.py]

 v1.0.2:
-The Face Tracking feature has been added.
+Face tracking feature has been added.
 [FaceTracking.py]